 Fishing In The Dark: The Night Court governs Equestria, and the ponies on the Court hold power unimaginable.
 Still, even the highest nobles have limits to their power.
 Shortly before the Grand Galloping Gala, in a quiet hallway in the castle two of the most powerful ponies in the nation meet to discuss political affairs, family matters... and one particular Element, whom both despise.
 It is complete.

-Other stories have been planned (by multiple other authors as well as RainbowDoubleDash), including an eventual Crisis Crossover with the canon universe.
+Other stories have been planned (by multiple other authors as well as RainbowDoubleDash).

 This Fan Fiction series contains examples of the following tropes:

 Action Mom: Ditzy Doo, full stop.
 Most of why she wants to stop Corona is that the Tyrant Sun kidnapped Dinky.